| Maria Callas Web Pages |

 - The Art of Maria Callas

 "This site is dedicated to celebrating the greatest roles of Callas through sight and sound.
-Each page dedicated to a role contains a picture of the composer, images of Callas in the role and a sound file to illustrate her performance."A wonderful site (it was) with lots of images of Callas and information about her performances as Lucia, Norma, Medea, Violetta and Tosca.
+Each page dedicated to a role contains a picture of the composer, images of Callas in the role and a sound file to illustrate her performance."It was a wonderful site with lots of images of Callas and information about her performances as Lucia, Norma, Medea, Violetta and Tosca.

 "Callas changed the sound of her voice for every role she sang and it ranged from black in 'Medea' to white in 'La Sonnambula', although one could never mistake her for anyone else."